How to Break a Weight Loss Plateau

 Medication

-If you've recently started or changed medications, discuss with your doctor.
+Some medications affect weight: antidepressants, beta blockers, corticosteroids, certain diabetes meds, and birth control.
+If you've recently started or changed medications, talk to your doctor.

-Once you've identified issues, make changes and give them time.
+Once you've identified the issues, make changes and give them time.

-Don't slash calories, add two hours of cardio, and eliminate carbs all at once.
+Don't slash calories, add two hours of cardio, and cut carbs all at once.
 Make one adjustment, wait 2-3 weeks, assess.

 SituationAdjustment